OSGeo/gdal/gdal/doc/source/user/virtual_file_systems.rst

 7. (GDAL >= 2.3) Finally if none of the above method succeeds, the code will check if the current machine is a Google Compute Engine instance, and if so will use the permissions associated to it (using the default service account associated with the VM).
 To force a machine to be detected as a GCE instance (for example for code running in a container with no access to the boot logs), you can set :decl_configoption:`CPL_MACHINE_IS_GCE` to ``YES``.

 Since GDAL 3.1, the Rename() operation is supported (first doing a copy of the original file and then deleting it).

+Starting with GDAL 3.4, the :decl_configoption:`GS_USER_PROJECT` configuration option can be set to a Google Project id (see https://cloud.google.com/storage/docs/xml-api/reference-headers#xgooguserproject) to charge for requests against Requester Pays buckets.

 .. versionadded:: 2.2